A Platform for Community Action

 The VoH nuclear disarmament community will be doing outreach largely to individuals rather than to organizations.
 If we have friends in the climate change movement, we can invite them online to join us, while expecting they will also join the climate change community.
 It is not an either-or matter, but rather both-and.
 This is how we can be a catalyst for a massive action-oriented movement to create cultures of peace, justice and healing for Planet Earth and all living beings.
 As membership grows, possibilities for local groups to meet in person will arise fulfilling the VoH slogan: Organize Locally, Connect Globally.

 Until Voices of Humanity goes peer-to-peer (p2p) civil society organizations will generally not participate.
 (Peer-to-peer means each organization can have its own instance of VoH running on its own computers, with all the instances being securely connected with each other.)
 With p2p, participating organizations can maintain a sense of control -- not least of their emails.
 Going peer-to-peer is therefore a necessity for VoH, but doing that is going to take some serious funding.

-The implementation of national voices in VoH is expected by mid-Autumn.
+The implementation of national voices in VoH is expected by the end of 2018.
 We will test the process with a collective discussion between Pakistan and the U.S. on the subject of nuclear disarmament, and go on from there to make it a discussion between the nuclear haves and the nuclear have-nots, with each separate nation also having its own collective voices.

 VoH is a project of Collective Communication, Inc. (CCI), a California non-profit.
 Roger Eaton, Founder and now Treasurer of CCI is current project coordinator.
 As of January 2017, Bronwyn Galloway is President of CCI and with her lead we are looking to bring in more women from around the world to the CCI Board.
 The VoH online community is implemented via InterMix open source software at github under the GPL v3.0 license.